 Extreme Astigmatisms – Complex Eye Prescription

-If you are a sufferer of extreme long and short sightedness, you may be ineligible for laser eye treatment.
-All is not lost however, as you may be suitable for Piggyback Intraocular Lens Exchange treatment.
+If you are a sufferer of extremely long and short-sightedness, you may be ineligible for laser eye treatment.
+All is not lost, however, as you may be suitable for Piggyback Intraocular Lens Exchange treatment.

 Eyes, like the rest of us, deteriorate over time.
 This is why although we had great vision in our 20s, by the time we get 45+ we find ourselves requiring glasses.
 Glasses are an inconvenience and there is a better solution: the Clear Lens Exchange treatment.

 Here, your older, aged lens is replaced with an artificial one.
 This restores your vision to yesteryear, eliminating the need for glasses and it eliminates the risk of cataracts altogether.

 Implantable Contact Lens treatment is often used as an alternative to laser eye surgery should you be unsuitable for it due to either the thickness of your cornea or you suffer from extreme astigmatisms.
 The implantable lens is inserted in front of your eye lens.
 This bends the light rays to meet on your retina as they should do, correcting your vision.

 Recently, due to developments in the technology in the form of Visian ICL, sportsmen and people with active professions such as soldiers have elected to have implantable contact lenses over laser surgery.
 The success of Visian ICL is such that the American armed forces recommend it for their troops who require spectacles and conventional contacts to see.